Henry Street, Dublin: History

-The Ilac Centre began construction in 1977.
+The Ilac Centre, Dublin city's first shopping centre began construction in 1977.
 As well as an entrance on Henry Street, it linked it to Parnell Street and Moore Street.
 It was refurbished in 2006 at a cost of €60 million.
+The Ilac Centre is home to over 80 stores and restaurants and Dublin Citys Central Library.
+Dunnes Stores store on Henry St also has an entrance leading into the Ilac's Central Mall.